-- (a) Upon learning of a line-of-duty death, the deceased member's supervisor should provide all reasonably available information to the immediate supervisor, Chief of Police and the Dispatch Center. - Communication of information concerning the member and the incident should be restricted to secure networks to avoid interception by the media or others (see the Public Information Officer section of this policy). - (b) The supervisor or Chief of Police should ensure that notifications are made in accordance with the Officer-Involved Shootings and Deaths and Major Incident Notification policies as applicable. - (c) If the member has been transported to the hospital, the supervisor or the designee should respond to the hospital to assume temporary responsibilities as the Hospital Liaison.
+- (a) Upon learning of a line-of-duty death, the deceased member's supervisor should provide all reasonably available information to the Shift Supervisor and the Dispatch Center. - 1.
+Communication of information concerning the member and the incident should be restricted to secure networks to avoid interception by the media or others (see the Public Information Officer section of this policy). - (b) The Shift Supervisor should ensure that notifications are made in accordance with the Officer-Involved Shootings and Deaths and Major Incident Notification policies as applicable. - (c) If the member has been transported to the hospital, the Shift Supervisor or the designee should respond to the hospital to assume temporary responsibilities as the Hospital Liaison.